 This work takes the sounds of the Eleutherodactylus coquí, a frog endemic to Puerto Rico named by the Taino.
 Coquí is an onomatopoeia for the loud sounds that the small frogs make.
 I'm interested in the way the sounds connects back to Puerto Rico and performs as a vessel that carries memories, culture and language.
 For some the sound may be unfamiliar and for others it may serve as a calling from a homeland.

-This work is currently on view at Vox Populi, Taller Puertorriqueño and HACE Business and Visitor Center in Philadelphia, PA as well as Miami, FL.
+This work was shown in Philadelphia, PA at Vox Populi, Taller Puertorriqueño and HACE Business and Visitor Center in Philadelphia, PA as well as Miami, FL.

 In Miami, FL Locust Projects commissioned the mobile sound station.
 It visited neighborhoods broadcasting sounds of the coquí.
 There are QR codes and informative post cards that encourage participation for people to share their stories of how they connect with the coquí.
 These connections can made and heard at coquicalls.com

 In Philadelphia,PA there are a series of sound sculptures functioning as base stations that transmit the sound of the coquí throughout the neighborhood.
 The neighborhood is called "el Centro de Oro" and is the center of the Puerto Rican and Dominican neighborhood in Philadelphia.
 This part of Philadelphia is rich with murals and urban gardens that continue the traditions from the Caribbean celebrating our culture.